Qianh1225/starbucks_promotion/README.md

 ### 2. Project Components<a name="components"></a>

 The problem that I chose to solve was to build a model that predicts whether a customer will viewed an offer and spent more than normal.
-Here are the 3 notebooks that I am working on through the analysis :
+Here are the 3 notebooks and 1 python file that I am working on through the analysis :

 1- data cleaning.ipynb